Who’s Who

 She has a BA with Honours in English and Philosophy from the University of Kent, a Master’s Degree from the University of Liverpool in Adult Education with Theological Reflection, a Post-Graduate Certificate of Education, a Post-Graduate Counselling qualification, a Post-Graduate Diploma in Ministry and Mission from the Southern Theological Education and Training Course in Salisbury (STETS).

-She is married to Prof. Mick Hattaway, who is a Shakespearean.
-Between them they have four grown-up children and six grandchildren.
+She has four grown-up children and six grandchildren.
 Two of the grandsons have statements of special educational need – Judi has a special interest in people with learning disabilities.
 Judi also runs a private counselling practice.

 In any spare time, Judi likes entertaining, knitting and sewing, reading, going to concerts, films, art galleries, and the theatre, and having a laugh.